CESNET/simplesamlphp-module-authswitcher/README.md

 The modules that are going to be controlled by authswitcher need to be installed separately.

+Security consideration: It is assumed that none of the auth proc modules allows user to skip the verification in other way than using the method switching/skipping of this module.
+If there is such option, you need to disable it, otherwise users can bypass MFA while asserting the REFEDS MFA profile.

 ## GetMfaTokensPrivacyIDEA auth proc filter

 Use this filter to read user mfa tokens from PrivacyIDEA server to state attributes.